caminale/benchmark-ecommerce-scala/README.md

     * Manager request is a pool of threads, and each thread will unstack action and execute it to the database. this process is synchronous, each threads wait the db's response

-## project architecture
+Project architecture

-* app
-* conf
+-

+### App directories:

 **app** contains everything related to the **scenario** and the **databases** implementations

-**conf** contains every config file needed for the scenario

-### app architecture

 ![app-structure](public/images/app-structure-dir.png "app-structure")

-There are several important directories:
+* actions :

-* actions
+    * contains the definition of the actions a customer can do.
 * controllers
+    * containing the scenario details and logic. *CustomerController* is equivalent to a main file.
 * dao
+    * contains all the file related to the database implementation of the *actions* and the *thread pool*.
 * models
+    * contains the case class definition of all the data model : Customer, Product...
 * filters

-**actions** directory contains the definition of the actions a customer can do.

-**controllers** directory is the directory containing the scenario details and logic. *CustomerController* is equivalent to a main file.

-**dao** directory contains all the file related to the database implementation of the *actions* and the *thread pool*.

-**models** directory contains the case class definition of all the data model.

-**filters** directory is mandatory (otherwise the application fails to run).
-It is useful for database request delay measurement.
+    * wrap an action (httpRequest) and log the total response time

 ### conf structure

+**conf** contains every config file needed for the scenario

 ![conf-structure](public/images/conf-structure.png "conf-structure")

 The conf directory contains several configurations files:

+* *application.conf*
-* *application.conf* -> all the parameters of the api scenario are here.
+    * all the parameters of the api scenario are here.
+* *init-schemas.sql*
-* *init-schemas.sql* -> sql queries to init cockroach schema. (doesn't work for Spanner)
+    * sql queries to init cockroach schema. (doesn't work for Spanner)
+* *logback.xml*
-* *logback.xml* -> where to set up and config logs behavior.
+    * where to set up and config logs behavior.
+* *routes*
-* *routes* -> defined by PlayAPI, it binds route and function to run when the route is triggered.
+    * defined by PlayAPI, it binds route and function to run when the route is triggered.